Yáhuar Huácac Explained for Kids

 Why does his name sound so unusual?

-His name is linked to a serious tradition.
+His name is associated with a serious tradition.
 For children, we explain this story without shock effects and with a focus on courage and responsibility.

 Was his time dangerous?

 In the early days of Cusco, there were conflicts and uncertainty.
-This is precisely why cohesion and wise decisions were important.
+That's why cohesion and wise decisions were important.

 Who came after Yáhuar Huácac?

-After Yáhuar Huácac followed Viracocha Inca.
+After Yáhuar Huácac came Viracocha Inca.
 He was the eighth Sapa Inca.

 Sources